+Figure 3 d, Percent population in γ2 peak plotted against the relative Michaelis constant (Km) of GAP-mediated GTP hydrolysis represented as the ratio of the mutant over wild-type Km.
+Error bars represent the mean plus/minus standard error of mean across at least three replicates of individual GAP-mediated GTP hydrolysis measurements.
+The insert plot shows all mutants from c, and the main plot excludes the three outliers (K132H, R78K, and D79S).
+Red line shows the least-squares linear fit.

 OK, tone down (but refer to other work on the conformations).
 Say reviewer is right that we do not know the structural details.
 But we do know effects are not just in the vicinity of the gamma phosphate as mutations are distal.

-Combined answer to point 3:

-We appreciate the reviewer’s call to attention with regards to the 31P NMR data, as it allowed us to more carefully consider the relationship between the conformational distributions of GTP-bound Gsp1 mutants and the GAP-mediated hydrolysis values.

-With regards to the correlation in Fig. 3f, we initially chose this data representation to emphasize the monotonically increasing relationship between the fraction of GTP-bound Gsp1 in state 2 and the kcat/Km of GAP-mediated hydrolysis.
-We agree that a true log-linear relationship for these variables is not expected a priori (and, in fact, unlikely), and acknowledge that the exact functional form of the relationship is impossible to derive using reaction kinetics formalisms without some means of directly measuring the kcat and Km values for state 1 and state 2 separately (which is not to our knowledge feasible).
-To more accurately make this point, we have modified our figure to no longer include an overlaid regression line, and to instead state the Spearman rank correlation statistic, which concisely summarizes the monotonically increasing relationship.

 We also agree that the conclusion as stated could be toned down, as the 31P data do not provide structural detail on the differences between the two states across the entire protein.
 However, we assert that the data do reveal that differences between states cannot be local to the active site, as the point mutations are in distal interfaces (>18 Å away).
 This is consistent with previous work using 31P NMR to study conformational equilibria in human Ran bound to GTP analogs (Geyer et al 1999).
 That study found that while WT RAN was only ~70% in state 1 at 30˚C, active site mutants RAN(F35L) and RAN(T42A) are only observable in state 1 at 25˚C and the strength of their interaction with RanBP1 (the human homolog of Yrb1) at 25˚C is decreased >100-fold from 3.7 nM (WT) to 492.0 nM and 651.0 nM, respectively.
 Critically, RanBP1 does not bind F35, T42, or any other active site residues on RAN, as seen in the published complex (Seewald et al, 2001, PDB ID: 1k5d).
 This energetic coupling between the active site and the distal RanBP1 binding interaction is supporting evidence that the states are correlated with structural changes not confined to the active site.
 Nonetheless, we agree with the reviewer that the limitations of the 31P NMR data in establishing a relationship to GAP kinetics should be clearly stated in the text, and have modified the text as follows: CHRIS WILL (RELUCTANTLY) MODIFY TEXT but he realized he needs to think about the intrinsic hydrolysis plot in the supplement as well.
 If we remove the correlation from the main figure do we need to remove it from the hydrolysis plot?
 That relationship should be linear (but not log-linear)